scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 Most other tools hand the user analysis algorithms as black boxes, we want to avoid that and give the users all he needs to adapt an analysis to his/her needs.

 The new Contacts class is a good example a generic API that allows easy adaptations of algorithms while still offering an easy setup for standard analysis types.
-For contact analysis it is possible to have different metrics based on coordinates alone :cite:`Best2013,Franklin2007`.
+The Contacts class is calculating a contact map for atoms in a frame and compares it with a reference map using different metrics.
+The used metric then decides which quantity is measued.
+A common quantity of interest is the fraction of native contacts, native contacts are all atoms that are nearby in the reference.
+For native contacts there exists two metrics :cite:`Best2013,Franklin2007` and we default to the later.
-We have designed the API to choose between common metrics and pass user defined functions to develop new metrics.
+We have designed the API to choose between the two metrics and pass user defined functions to develop new metrics or measure other quantities.
-This generic interface allowed us to implement a q1q2 analysis ontop of the Contacts class.
+This generic interface allowed us to implement a q1q2 analysis :cite:`Franklin2007` ontop of the Contacts class.
-Below is incomplete code example that shows how to implement a q1q2 analysis, a more detailed explanatain can be found in the docs.
+Below is incomplete code example that shows how to implement a q1q2 analysis, the default value for the *method* kwarg is overwriten with a user defined method *radius_cut_q*.
+A more detailed explanatain can be found in the docs.

 .. code-block:: python